zannloo/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to move a specific student from a source group to destination group with an id
+1. User requests to move a specific student from a source group to destination group with the path
 2. AddressBook moves the student from a source group to destination group

    Use case ends.

 **Extensions**

 * 2a.
-The given StudentID is invalid.
+The given Student path is invalid.
     * 2a1.
 ProfBook shows an error message.

       Use case resumes at step 1.

 * 3a.
-The given groupID is invalid.
+The given group path is invalid.

     * 3a1.
 ProfBook shows an error message.